December 1, 2025

 A directory server stores user and machine information in a centralized location, enabling easy access.
 In an enterprise, the server has replication capability.
 It allows for the copying and distributing of directory data across multiple servers while providing a unified way to access data.

 This redundancy is helpful.
 If a server fails, the redundancy keeps operations running.
 Moreover, this replication reduces latency while accessing the directory service.
-With different replicas of directory service available in each office, you answer queries faster.
+With different replicas of the directory service available in each office, you answer queries faster.

 Directory services make information searchable in an organization.
 They use a hierarchical model of objects and containers.
 The containers are organizational units (OUs) that contain objects or more OUs.
 This is similar to a file system.
 Each OU contains individual files or objects for a directory service, or it can be another folder.